 This can be tied back to the hypersexualization and objectification of asian women in the media, or the expectation that we’re supposed to be subservient and meek otherwise we’re bitches.
 Or that Filipinas are considered mild-mannered, honest, and hard working, but we’re never seen as leaders.

 These were moments I loved and appreciated so much at the summit.
 By taking time as a community to unpack our history and look at the bigger picture, we were able to see our challenges more clearly, but were also able to look at our families and ourselves with more empathy, kindness, and understanding.

 As women, we’re expected to be everything to everyone.
 We’re supposed to be smart and talented CEO’s who are also friends with our employees, doting partners, caring mothers, active volunteers, and expert homecooks.
 There’s no wonder why self-care is always a major theme of any women entrepreneur community.

-The context, however, by which we discussed it at the Entrepinays Summit was very different.
+The context, however, by which we discussed it at the Pinayista Summit was very different.

-The Relationships panel at the Entrepinays Summit consisted of Allyson Tintiangco-Cubales of Pin@y Educational Partnerships (PEP), Andrea Barrica of O.School, Jenny Odell, and Deanna Sison of MestizaSF.
+The Relationships panel at the Pinayista Summit consisted of Allyson Tintiangco-Cubales of Pin@y Educational Partnerships (PEP), Andrea Barrica of O.School, Jenny Odell, and Deanna Sison of MestizaSF.
 Photo by Leilani Salcedo.

 One of the summit panels focused on the theme Relationships and how we in our community manage relationships with the people around us and with ourselves.